-With the new Breitling Transocean Chronograph 01 Limited Edition automatic watch, the Swiss watchmaker somewhat loses its present individuality of a maker of some seriously blingy sh*t, but makes a good claim to the niche of elegant dressy chronographs powered by manufacture-made movements.
+With the new Breitling Transocean Chronograph 01 Limited Edition, the Swiss watchmaker somewhat loses its present individuality of a maker of some seriously blingy sh*t, but makes a good claim to the niche of elegant dressy chronographs powered by manufacture-made movements.

 What do we have here?
 Did Breitling finally realize that its signature brutal design became obsolete and the time has come to offer customers something so old, that for the young generation of wealthy clientele it may actually look completely new?

 If this is so, I am glad for the brand: they really need to come back to their roots to reinvent themselves.

 Of course, there is always a risk that some persons may blame the company in mimicking other brands that still produce classic watches.
 Doesn’t the new Transocean look too close to the existing Omega Speedmaster Moon chronographs?

 The same baton-shaped hands, almost the same recessed snailed chronograph counters, very similar-looking classic round push-pieces at 2 and 4 o’clock…

 Even the slender bezel with a beveled profile looks very close to the Speedmaster’s, safe for the lack of tachymeter scale, which is printed on the dial in case of Breitling.

-Well, both models are very close in appearance, but in fact Breitling is resurrecting its own design language from the 1960s.
-In fact, the new Breitling Transocean looks very much alike the 1969 MY Breitling Top Time chronograph!
+Well, both models are very close in appearance, but in fact, Breitling is resurrecting its own design language from the 1960s.
+In fact, the new Breitling Transocean looks very much like the 1969 MY Breitling Top Time chronograph!

 According to the Swiss company, the watch will be produced in two versions: regular issue and a limited edition series, which is the most interesting to us.

 The Breitling Transocean Chronograph 01 Limited Edition will be presented in steel (2000 pieces) and red gold (ref.
 RB015212/G738-CROC, 200 pieces.)
 The watches will be delivered in mirror-polished bezel and case with “No.X/2000”-style individual number engraved at its side.

 The limited-edition versions will be available only with Mercury Silver or Black dials and will feature transparent case backs covered with sapphire crystals.